The Richland County Museum

 The Richland County Museum - Preserving Our Legacy, Illuminating Our Future

-History advocates have a new and convenient way to demonstrate their support for history and preservation in Ohio .
-For the first time, taxpayers will be able to donate a portion of their income tax refund to the Ohio Historical Society.
-The 2011 Ohio individual income tax forms provide a “tax check-off” option—a blank box on where those receiving a refund can designate an amount of it for donation.
+Remember to donate a portion of your income tax refund to the Ohio Historical Society.
+The 2014 Ohio individual income tax forms provide a “tax check-off” option—a blank box on where those receiving a refund can designate an amount of it for donation.

 This, believe it or not, is the building that is now The Richland County Museum.
 (To see a contemporary image, visit "About Us.")